Strathbogie Ranges: Geology and ecology

 The range is the remains of a granite uplifted plateau in the southern part of the ranges and volcanic eruption in the north which formed a 20–30 km wide cauldron volcano.
-The topography consists of a series of ridges dissected by streams.
-The Strathbogie Ranges are north of the main Great Dividing Range, separated by the Goulburn and Broken River valleys.
+The topography consists of a series of ridges and undulating plateaus dissected by streams.
+The Strathbogie Ranges are north of the main Great Dividing Range, separated by the Goulburn River and Broken River (Victoria) valleys.
 This separation has produced unique biogeographic and ecological patterns.

 Some of the more prominent peaks of the range include Mount Strathbogie (1,033 m), Mount Wombat (791 m), Sugarloaf (691 m) and Mount Barranhet (832 m).

 History

 The Strathbogie Ranges are located in Taungurung country.
-Although the documented white history of the area generally asserts that the mountain range was not often frequented by indigenous people, stone artifacts are widely distributed across the Strathbogie Tableland, all of which was once forested.
-The discovery of these artifacts is evidence of regular, though perhaps seasonal, utilization of the region by indigenous people.
+Although the documented white history of the area generally asserts that the mountain range was not often frequented by Indigenous people, stone artifacts are widely distributed across the Strathbogie Tableland, all of which was once forested.
+The discovery of these artifacts is evidence of regular, though perhaps seasonal, utilization of the region by Indigenous people.

 Squatters running sheep and hundreds of cattle took up large tracts of land in the Ranges from about 1842.
 The stations included Bailey Hill, Strathbogie, Springs A and Wombat Hill, predominantly in the hill country, while parts of Saintfield and Borodomanin were also in the ranges.
 John Gall of Wombat Hill was one of the few early settlers to remain in the district.
 John Kissock of Strathbogie Station arrived in the 1847, while William Forlonge later owned Strathbogie totalling 185000 acre, and many of the other pastoral stations, between the early 1850s and 1867.

 In 1891 a butter factory was built at Strathbogie South (as Strathbogie was then known and a second factory was built in 1892 at Strathbogie North.
 A Post Office opened in Strathbogie on 10 July 1878.

 There are several districts located within the Strathbogie Ranges including Strathbogie and Ruffy, but no towns and few major roads; Strathbogie township has a general store and Ruffy township has 'The Pantry'.